DigitalDenCloud/serverless-web-application-backend/README.md

 ### API Gateway and JavaScript
 ------------------
 The SAM CLI deploys API infrastructure under the hood.
-Rest API allows access to URL endpoint to accept GET and POST methods.
-When API URL is accessed the Lambda function is invoked, returning data from DynamoDB table.
+Rest API allows access to my URL endpoint to accept GET and POST methods.
+When API URL is accessed the Lambda function is invoked, returning data from my DynamoDB table.

-Configured CORS headers.
-In the response of my Lambda Function,  I added the Access-Control-Allow-Origin headers and set the allow origin as “*”.
+It was important to configure CORS headers.
+In the response of my Lambda Function,  I added the Access-Control-Allow-Origin headers:

 ```
     return {